sander/hierarchical-deterministic-keys/keys.md

 ## Concrete HDK instantiations

 The RECOMMENDED instantiation is the HDK-ECDH-P256.
-This provides better privacy to the holder because it does not produce a potentially non-repudiable signature over reader-provided data.
+This avoids the risk of having the holder unknowingly producing a potentially non-repudiable signature over reader-provided data.
 Secure cryptographic devices that enable a high level of assurance typically support managing ECDH keys with the P-256 elliptic curve.

 ### HDK-ECDH-P256